Morocco Adventure Travel Guide 2026: Surf, Desert, Atlas

 Surfing the Atlantic Coast

 Morocco’s Atlantic coastline produces some of the best and most consistent surf in Europe and North Africa.
-The same swells that light up France and Portugal continue south to Morocco, where they meet a coastline of point breaks, reef breaks, and beach breaks that are world-class but a fraction of the cost of European surf destinations.
+The same swells that light up France and Portugal continue south to Morocco, where they meet a coastline of point breaks, reef breaks, and beach breaks that are world-class at a fraction of European prices.

 Taghazout

 Taghazout is Morocco’s surf capital: a small fishing village 20 km north of Agadir that has become the center of Moroccan surf culture.
-The surrounding coastline features a dozen breaks within a 15-minute drive, including Anchor Point (a right-hand point break that produces long, perfect walls), Killer Point (a powerful right over reef), Hash Point (an exposed beach break), and Panoramas (a mellower right suitable for intermediates).
+The surrounding coastline features a dozen breaks within a 15-minute drive, including Anchor Point (a right-hand point break that produces long, perfect walls), Killer Point (a powerful right over reef for experienced surfers), Hash Point (an exposed beach break), and Panoramas (a mellower right suitable for intermediates).

-The surf season runs from October through April, when consistent North Atlantic swells hit the coast.
-The water temperature ranges from 16-20 degrees Celsius (a 3/2mm wetsuit is sufficient in summer; a 4/3mm is needed in winter).
-And the cost of living is remarkably low: surf camps offer week-long packages including accommodation, meals, guiding, and sometimes yoga for 300-500 EUR.
+The surf season runs October through April, when consistent North Atlantic swells hit the coast.
+Water temperature ranges from 16–20°C — a 3/2mm wetsuit is sufficient in summer; a 4/3mm is needed in winter.
+Cost of living is remarkably low: surf camps offer week-long packages including accommodation, meals, guiding, and yoga from 300–500 EUR.

 Essaouira

 Essaouira is a UNESCO-listed fortified port town with excellent wind sports and mellow surf.
-The town’s consistent trade winds (the Alizee blows from April through September) make it one of the best kitesurfing and windsurfing destinations in Africa.
+The town’s consistent Alizee trade winds blow from April through September, making it one of the best kitesurfing and windsurfing destinations in Africa.
 The beach break in front of the town offers forgiving waves for beginners.

-Activities: Kitesurfing (lessons from 40 EUR per hour), windsurfing, surfing, horseback riding on the beach, kite buggying Where to stay: Hostels from 6 EUR, riads from 20 EUR Getting there: 2.5-hour drive from Marrakech or 3-hour drive from Agadir.
+Activities: Kitesurfing (lessons from 40 EUR per hour), windsurfing, surfing, horseback riding on the beach Where to stay: Hostels from 6 EUR, riads from 20 EUR Getting there: 2.5-hour drive from Marrakech or 3-hour drive from Agadir

 High Atlas Trekking